Files

 On the Writer menu, unset Redirect to Inspection Application and run again.

 Inspect the updated data in the Professional - Smallworld Core GIS application.
-If you need to, use the Smallworld Versioning to roll back to the last checkpoint and correct your workspace.
+If necessary, use Smallworld Versioning to roll back to the last checkpoint and correct your workspace.

 Save the workspace - it should look something like this: